MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### FisheyeGl-module:

-This module is used for correcting Fisheye or Lens Distortion
+This module is used for correcting [Fisheye](https://publiclab.org/notes/warren/08-25-2017/remove-lens-distortion-from-photos-with-fisheyegl) or  Barrel Lens Distortion.
+This module changes the field of view by curving inward what would normally be a straight line.
+Barrel distortion is typical on most wide angle prime lenses and and is common on go-pro cameras.

 Where options is an object with the following properties:
 -   a: a correction (0 to 4; default 1)